 Lea is 17 years old in this picture.
-She is the one wearing a coat with a fur collar at the front to the left.
+She is the one wearing a coat with a fur collar, at the front and to the left.
 The cornflower blue fabric came from her father’s shop.
 The photo, which was taken in 1941 in the Sosnowiec ghetto, also shows Lea’s friends of the same age.

 I was there.

 By order of the Germans, Lea and all the Jews were forced to move to a special part of town.
 If someone tried to escape they were shot by the guards.

 On 12 August, the Jews were given an order to assemble at a large sports field.
 There they were divided into different groups and the Germans selected which of them were to be deported to Auschwitz.

 Lea and two siblings ended up in a new ghetto in town where they had to carry out forced labour in various workshops and factories.

 In January 1944, the last Jewish forced labourers were deported from Sosnowiec and the ghetto was liquidated.